GAEA: A Geolocation Aware Conversational Assistant: Benchmarking and Evaluations

-In IM2GPS3k, GAEA achieves the second-highest scores after PIGEON, outperforming GaGA across all four distance thresholds.
-It surpasses GaGA by ~2.5\% at the 25km radius and 3.66\% at the country level.
-Additionally, GAEA outperforms the specialized model GeoCLIP \cite{vivanco2024geoclip} across all thresholds, with a 1.5\% higher score in the region category and ~1\% improvements at the city and country levels.
-In IM2GPS, GAEA outperforms GaGA at 25 km and 2,500 km, remains competitive at 200 km and 750 km, and slightly surpasses PIGEON at the city level while maintaining competitive performance across other thresholds.
-We also evaluate GAEA on GSW-15K, one of the most challenging datasets, which includes non-geolocalizable landmarks.
+On the IM2GPS3k benchmark, GAEA consistently outperforms all existing LMMs, including the domain-specialized PIGEON model \cite{haas2024pigeon}, across all four distance thresholds.
+Notably, GAEA surpasses PIGEON by 2.2\% at the 200 km threshold and by approximately 1.4\% at the continent level.
+Compared to GeoCLIP \cite{vivanco2024geoclip}, GAEA achieves gains of 5.3\% at the region level and 2.5\% at the city level.
+Additionally, GAEA significantly outperforms the open-source models, GaGA \cite{dou2024gaga}, with improvements of 6.1\% at the country level and 8.0\% at the regional level and GeoReasoner \cite{georeasoner-icml25} with 10.5\% at city, 15.6\% at region, and 13.9\% at a 2500 km threshold.
+On IM2GPS, GAEA outperforms both the specialized LMMs, GeoReasoner and GaGA on all four distance metrics.
+It also surpasses PIGEON and GeoCLIP models at the city level by ~2.1\% and ~1.2\%, respectively, while maintaining competitive performance across other thresholds.
+We also evaluate GAEA on GWS15k, one of the most challenging datasets, which includes non-geolocalizable landmarks.
 GAEA outperforms GeoCLIP \cite{vivanco2024geoclip} and GeoDecoder \cite{clark2023we} on city-level distance and achieves comparable performance at the region and country levels. \Cref{fig:city_country_results} presents GAEA's \textbf{Classification Accuracy} on three new datasets: CityGuessr68k-val \cite{kulkarni2024cityguessr}, GeoDE \cite{ramaswamy2023geode}, and DollarStreet \cite{gaviria2022dollar}.
 GAEA outperforms recent LMMs, including LLaVA-OneVision \cite{llavaov}, InternVL \cite{chen2024internvl}, and GLM-4V-9B \cite{glm}, on both city- and country-level classification.
 These results highlight GAEA’s extensive geographical coverage and strong geolocation capabilities.